Rationale

 D) Second messengers

-Second messengers are substances that relay signals received at receptors on the cell surface to target molecules inside the cell.
-They play a key role in ensuring the correct cellular response to a signal.
-However, they do not directly control growth, differentiation, and metabolism of specific target cells like hormones do.
+Second messengers are molecules that relay signals received at receptors on the cell surface to target molecules inside the cell.
+They play a key role in the signaling pathways initiated by hormones but are not chemical messengers themselves.
+Instead, they act as intermediaries that amplify and propagate the hormonal signal within the cell.

 Conclusion